High-Rate-SHM-Working-Group/Dataset-1-High-Rate-Drop-Tower-Data-set/README.md

 Figure 2: Deacceleration data for test 1, 3, and 5.
 </p>

-Figure 3 is presents the experimental test configuration and a video of the test can be found <a href="https://www.youtube.com/watch?v=Azxv1YyBkQw&ab_channel=ARTS-LabattheUniversityofSouthCarolina">here</a>.
+Figure 3 is presents the experimental test configuration where the package is mounted on a MTS-66 shock test system designed to generate various impact conditions and a video of the test can be found <a href="https://www.youtube.com/watch?v=Azxv1YyBkQw&ab_channel=ARTS-LabattheUniversityofSouthCarolina">here</a>.

 <p align="center">
 <a href="https://www.youtube.com/watch?v=Azxv1YyBkQw&ab_channel=ARTS-LabattheUniversityofSouthCarolina"><img src="images/shock_test_system.png" alt="Shock test impact testing" width="400"></a>